 Providers that maintain their own network operations centers (NOC) should have a NOC ticketing system that provides real time status updates to keep you informed each step of the way on the path to resolution of the issue.
-Additionally, providers that own their own data centers can offer colocation services.
+Additionally, providers that own their own data centers can offer managed hosting services.
 (Learn more about the benefits of choosing an MSP that owns its data centers in “The Importance of Selecting an IT Service Provider with Its Own Data Centers.”)

 When you report a problem to your MSP, you should expect several things to happen.

 - A new service ticket should be generated through a NOC ticketing system and the issue should be assigned a unique ticket number for tracking purposes.

 - You should receive immediate acknowledgment (such as an email) indicating that your request has been received and logged into the provider’s ticketing system.
 This way, you know they received your request.